softwaremill/bootzooka/README.md

 There are several sub-projects (directories) containing server-side code and one for client-side application.
-They are completely unrelated in terms of code and dependencies. `bootzooka-ui` directory contains the browser part (JavaScript, CSS, HTML) and the others are building blocks of server application which contains its entry points in `bootzooka-rest` project.
+They are completely unrelated in terms of code and dependencies. `bootzooka-ui` directory contains the browser part (JavaScript, CSS, HTML) and `bootzooka-backend` contains the backend application.
+Additionaly, `bootzooka-dist` is an utility module for building a "fat jar" distribution.

 ## Prerequisities